Why Monitor Exists

 Manage Monitors

-The Manage Monitors tab is where you create and maintain monitors across environments and surfaces.
+The Manage Monitors tab is where you create and maintain all monitors associated with your account.
 See when each monitor last received traffic, how many outputs it has evaluated, and more.